Bill Proenza

-Xavier William Proenza was the Southern Region Director of the United States National Weather Service from 1999–2007 and 2007–2013.
+Xavier William Proenza was the Southern Region Director of the United States National Weather Service from 1999 to 2007 and 2007–2013.
 He was also previously the director of the National Hurricane Center (NHC) from January 4, 2007 to July 9, 2007.

 History

 Bill Proenza was born in New York, and raised in Florida.
 He graduated from Florida State University.
 He joined the National Hurricane Center in 1963 and 1964, becoming a reconnaissance meteorologist from 1965 through 1967.
 After working at the National Weather Service field offices in Huntsville, Alabama (1968), Columbus, Georgia (1969), and Atlanta, Georgia (1970), he headed for work at NWS headquarters in Silver Spring, Maryland and Central Region headquarters before working for Southern Region headquarters in the late 1980s as deputy director, a position he served through the 1990s, before becoming its director in 1999.
 He had a short tenure as National Hurricane Center Director from January to July 2007.

 The Former NHC Director returned to the National Weather Service's Southern Region Headquarters in Fort Worth, Texas in late September 2007.
 He was let go in February 2013 for unauthorized transfer of $528,000 to maintenance of dozens of radar systems across the southern tier of the USA and weather service staffing before expected budget cuts to the National Weather Service.
 He was fired four days after being interviewed for an article in The Washington Post about the cuts, which he claimed could limit radar use during critical weather events.